JanHolger/AJORM/README.md

 # AJORM
 Another Java ORM

+## DISCONTINUED
+AJORM is now part of [JavaWebStack](https://github.com/JavaWebStack/ORM) This repository still contains the old version which isn't maintained anymore.
+Consider using JavaWebStack instead.

 ## Introduction
 When it came to using an ORM Lib in java I used ORMLite before.
 It worked quite well, but I didn't like the query builder.